This post is also available in: 日本語 (Japanese)

 Setting route_localnet instructs the kernel to not define 127.0.0.1/8 IP addresses as martian.
 What does “martian” mean in this context?
 Well, some packets arrive at a network interface and make claims about their source or destination IP that just don’t make sense.
 For example, a packet could arrive with a source IP of 255.255.255.255.
 That packet shouldn’t exist: 255.255.255.255 can’t identify a host, it’s a reserved address used to indicate broadcast.
 So what’s going on?
 Your kernel can’t know for sure and has no choice but to conclude the packet came from Mars and should be dropped.

 Martian packets often hint that someone malicious on the network is trying to attack you.
-In the example above, the attacker may want your service to respond to IP 255.255.255.255, causing routers to broadcast the response.
+In the example above, the attacker may want your service to respond to IP 255.255.255.255, broadcasting the response.
 A fishy destination IP can also cause a packet to be deemed martian, such as a packet arriving at an external network interface with a destination IP of 127.0.0.1.
 Again, that packet doesn’t make sense – 127.0.0.1 is used for internal communication through the loopback interface and shouldn’t arrive from a network-facing interface.
 For more details on martian packets, refer to RFC 1812.

 In some complicated routing scenarios, you might want the kernel to let certain martian packets pass through.
 That’s what route_localnet is used for.
 It instructs the kernel not to consider 127.0.0.0/8 as martian addresses (as it normally would, like in the case discussed in the previous paragraph).
 The kube-proxy enables route_localnet to support a bunch of routing magic that I won’t get into, but route_localnet is disabled by default for a reason.
 Unless proper mitigation is set up alongside it, attackers on the local network could exploit route_localnet to perform several attacks.
 The most impactful is reaching localhost bound services.